alexoooo/alexoholdem/README.md

 * decision tree based opponent modeling (works better than neural networks), predicting actions and showdown outcomes
 * suit isomorphic (canonical) betting sequence encoding, which is a bi-directional map from 0..n to all betting sequences within a round
 * game tree reduction by grouping similar situations together and treating them as one (bucketing), percentile and hand strength based abstractions are implemented
-* heads-up limit near-equilibrium strategy using counterfactual regret minimizati
+* heads-up limit near-equilibrium strategy using counterfactual regret minimization